 o comprehension: teaching children to understand the text.

 In Reception these sessions start in Week 4.
 Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books

 In Year 2 and 3, we continue to teach reading in this way for any children who still need to practise reading with decodable books.

 The decodable reading practice book is taken home to ensure success is shared with the family.

-o Reading for pleasure books also go home for parents to share and read to children.
+o Reading for pleasure books (taken from the school library) also go home for parents to share and read to children.

 o We use the Little Wandle Letters and Sounds Revised parents’ resources to engage our families and share information about phonics, the benefits of sharing books, how children learn to blend and other aspects of our provision, both online and through workshops.

 Children in Reception and Year 1 who are receiving additional phonics Keep-up sessions read their reading practice book to an adult daily.

 Every teacher in our school has been trained to teach reading, so we have the same expectations of progress.
 We all use the same language, routines and resources to teach children to read so that we lower children’s cognitive load.